 Debt Collectors HATE Us… you will LOVE Us

 We have sued numerous bill collectors and collection agencies over the years.
 Many of these, we have sued repeatedly.
 We make them stop calling you and pay you damages.
-Our services are free to you because under the FDCPA, they are required to do so.
+Our services will cost you nothing out of pocket.
+We make the debt collectors pay our fees and costs. because under the FDCPA, they are required to do so.